Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 Close to: Vigeland Park, cafés, bakeries

-Good to know: limited late-night scene
+Good to know: limited late-night scene, ideal for calm routines

 Ideal stay length: 3–7 nights